redux vs mobx vs @ngrx/store vs @datorama/akita vs @ngneat/elf-state-history

 • @ngrx/store:

-NgRx Store is based on the Redux architecture, promoting a unidirectional data flow.
-It uses actions, reducers, and selectors to manage state changes, ensuring that the application state is predictable and easy to debug.
+@ngrx/store is based on the Redux pattern, promoting a unidirectional data flow and a clear separation of concerns.
+It uses actions, reducers, and selectors to manage state, making it easy to reason about state changes and integrate with Angular's dependency injection system.

 • @datorama/akita: